New Jersey Folk Festival: Festival logo

-Original Logo
+Original logo

 The original festival logo was the rooster.
-Back in 1975, the festival was managed by three people; Professor Gillespie as the Director, Kathy DeAngelo as the music coordinator, and Barbara Irwin as the crafts coordinator.
-When choosing a logo, the original committee turned to the folk art collection of the Newark Museum.
-There they found the cock weathervane made of copper in 19th century rural New Jersey.
+Back in 1975, the festival was managed by three people; Angus Kress Gillespie as the director, Kathy DeAngelo as the music coordinator, and Barbara Irwin as the crafts coordinator.
+When choosing a logo, the original committee turned to the folk art collection of the Newark Museum of Art.
+There they found the cock weather vane made of copper in 19th century rural New Jersey.
 They felt that this rooster served as a fine symbol of the folk culture found in New Jersey in earlier days.

 Erwin Christensen in The Index of American Design explains that the rooster is probably the earliest weathervane design in the United States.
 This preference may be explained by the widespread use of this symbol on church steeples in Europe.
 According to tradition, the cock owed its place on church spires to Peter's denial of Christ.
 Hence, it served as a warning to the congregation not to do the same.
 In the Bayeux Tapestry of the 1070s, originally of the Bayeux Cathedral (Cathédrale Notre-Dame de Bayeux) and now exhibited at Musée de la Tapisserie de Bayeux in Bayeux, Normandy, there is a depiction of a man installing a cock on Westminster Abbey.
-Also it is reputed through Papal enactment that in the 9th century Pope Nicholas I ordered the figure to be placed on every church steeple and even previous to that Pope Leo IV had it placed on the Old St. Peter's Basilica or old Constantinian basilica even before Nicholas I was Pope.
+Also, it is reputed through Papal enactment that in the 9th century Pope Nicholas I ordered the figure to be placed on every church steeple and even previous to that Pope Leo IV had it placed on the Old St. Peter's Basilica or old Constantinian basilica even before Nicholas I was Pope.